TihomirDenev/Task-Manager/README.md

 4. Open localhost link in browser to view web-platform.

 # 🗜 Usage
+- Use this application to manage tasks efficiently within an enterprise environment.
+You can add, view, and complete tasks using the user-friendly interface provided.

 # 📋 Code Structure
+- ***app/:*** Contains all the components and services used in the application.
+- ***header/:*** Displays the application header.
+- ***tasks/:*** Manages all task-related components.
+- ***user/:*** Handles user information and selection.

 # 🎮 Contributing

 - Feel free to fork this repository and make a pull request if you have any improvements or bug fixes.
+We appreciate community contributions that help improve the application's functionality and usability.

 # 📲 Information and Deployment